Celebrating Seventeen Years Living in Northern England's Biggest Cities

 Highlights: Angel of the North, Tyne Bridge, Transporter Bridge, Tyne Tees TV, River Aire, Leeds Town Hall, Leeds City Hall, Leeds City Markets, CIS Tower, Granada TV, Coronation Street Tour, Palace Insurance Building, The Toastrack, Beetham Tower, Morecambe Bay, Blackpool Tower, Jodrell Bank Telescope, The Liver Building, Superlambananas, The Humber Bridge.

-Illnesses or mishaps: Adjusting to northern honesty; Acclimatising to northern winters; Living with the grey skies of Manchester.
+Illnesses or mishaps: Adjusting to northern honesty; acclimatising to northern winters; contending with Manchester's grey skies.

 Leeds became my home in 1999 - initially moving to a one bedroom apartment in Burley opposite Yorkshire Television.
 Soon I moved out to the plush district of Roundhay, the more gritty Kirkstall, and several places in the Headingley district (of cricket ground fame).
 Leeds was meant to be for one year only but plans changed.
 I am rather glad it turned out that way.
 Leeds holds lots of firsts for me which is why I'll always think fondly of it.
 But, after nine developmental years, it was time to cash in my chips and move on.
 Here are my favourite photographs from my time in Yorkshire's capital.

 The wonderful view of Calls Landing across the River Aire to Leeds Parish Church, seen from Leeds Bridge.
 This bridge was the location where the world's first ever moving images were filmed in 1888 (watch here).